The i2Insights blog currently has four productive long-term partnerships. They are with:

 - a series of blog posts from the International Transdisciplinarity Conference 2017, starting in 2017 and continuing in 2018.

-- a series of blog posts in 2018 from chapters in the book Transdisciplinary theory, practice and education: The art of collaborative research and collective learning edited by D. Fam, L. Neuhauser, and P. Gibbs, published in 2018 by Springer International Publishing.
+- a series of blog posts in 2018 and 2019 from chapters in the book Transdisciplinary theory, practice and education: The art of collaborative research and collective learning edited by D. Fam, L. Neuhauser, and P. Gibbs, published in 2018 by Springer International Publishing.